 Written By: Sonja Riemenschneider

-Sonja Riemenschneider with Breadcrumbs Guide spent a month traveling around Greece, visiting Athens, Santorini, Mykonos, Folegandros, Tinos, Hydra, Delphi, and Meteora.
+Sonja Riemenschneider withspent a month traveling around Greece, visiting Athens, Santorini, Mykonos, Folegandros, Tinos, Hydra, Delphi, and Meteora.

 She traveled by plane, train, bus, ferry, shuttle, caique, rental car, hitchhiking, and regular hiking–carrying everything on her back (and front) to explore this gorgeous country.

-Each island or region in Greece has its own personality, and you’re going to feel more in sync with the local vibe if you tweak your outfits accordingly.
+Each island or region in Greece has its own personality, and you’re going to feel more in sync with the local vibe if you tweak your outfits in your capsule wardrobe accordingly.

 Fortunately, the weather isn’t much different throughout Greece in the summer.
 Be prepared for hot, sunny days wherever you go, with the chance of rain increasing from zero to slight as you venture toward the mainland.